WhisprNet-ai/WhisprNet.ai/README.md

 ## License

 Proprietary and Confidential.
-Not for distribution.
+Not for distribution